 2. Give Them Options

-Virtually any image can be pinned, but only the best images – those that are memorable, colourful and enticing – usually make it to Pinterest.
+Virtually any image can be pinned, but only the best images – those that are memorable, colorful and enticing – usually make it to Pinterest.
 To maximize the chances of your photos being posted, be sure you have two or three really great pictures of every item you offer.
 Illustrations of how your product is different from your competitors or how to use it properly can find their way onto boards dedicated to anything from favorite products to how-to boards.

 3. Make It Easier For Them